Leica S Typ 007 vs Pentax 645Z

 Travel and landscape photographers will find it useful that the S Typ 007 has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

 The 645Z is a recent model that features in the current product line-up of Pentax.
-In contrast, the S Typ 007 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the S Typ 007 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the S Typ 007 was succeeded by the Leica S3.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Leica S Typ 007 Manual (free pdf) or the online Pentax 645Z Manual.
+Further information on the features and operation of the S Typ 007 and 645Z can be found, respectively, in the Leica S Typ 007 Manual (free pdf) or the online Pentax 645Z Manual.

 So how do things add up?
 Is there a clear favorite between the Leica S Typ 007 and the Pentax 645Z?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.